 Is it safe?

 Diagnostic ultrasound has been used for over 30 years.
 Current scientific thinking indicates that there is no discernible detrimental effect on pregnant women or their babies.
 The potential benefits gained far out-weigh any possible risk.

 How much does it cost ?

 The Ministry of Health provides some funding for pregnancy ultrasound scans for those women meeting the criteria.
 This funding does not cover the full cost of providing the ultrasound.
-A co-payment is charged on all but first trimester (0-13 weeks) scans with the exception being a Nuchal Translucency scan (Nuchal).
-We charge for only the first three scans for any pregnancy so the most you will pay for your scans with us during your pregnancy is $135 (including a Nuchal Translucency scan).
+First trimester (0-13 weeks) scans are fully funded with the exception being a Nuchal Translucency scan (Nuchal), which does incur a co-payment of $45.00.
+A co-payment of $45.00 is applied to no more than three scans, per pregnancy.

 Why have a pregnancy ultrasound?